 SMSF Guide is based on The Tax Institute's popular Superannuation Roadshow series and takes an in-depth and expanded look at the critical issues relating to the latest superannuation strategies.
 Designed around the lifecycle of a self managed superannuation fund, SMSF Guide provides an update on recent developments and the practical implications that affect your clients.

-Trusts & Estates: Taxation and Practice is the pre-eminent source for immediate, current and authoritative answers to trusts and estates issues.
-The book and the 12 month online subscription is an essential resource for all tax practitioners needing to understand even the most complex tax matters relating to trusts and estates.
+Marks' Trusts & Estates: Taxation and Practice is the pre-eminent source for immediate, authoritative answers to trusts and estates issues.
+This essential resource for tax practitioners helps you to understand even the most complex tax matters relating to the taxation of trusts and estates.

 Discretionary Trust Distributions is an essential resource for trust practitioners.
 The way income tax and CGT impact on distributions by discretionary trusts is becoming increasingly complex.
 Although the High Court's decision in the Bamford case has resolved some issues, others remain.